Choosing the right pardon agency can eliminate delays and save $1000’s

 Will a Canadian pardon allow me entry into the United States?

 While your record will be set aside, it doesn’t erase the fact you were convicted, and US Customs and Border Protection does not recognize a Canadian pardon.
-Depending on the nature of your criminal record, you may need to apply for a waiver.
+Depending on the nature of your criminal record, you may need to apply for a US entry waiver.

 How much does a pardon cost?